You can run your business as a private limited company. This means the company:

 - has separate finances from your personal ones

 - can keep any profits it makes after paying tax

 What you’ll need to do

 To set up a private limited company you need to register with Companies House.
 This is known as ‘incorporation’.
-You need:

 - an address for the company

 - details of the company’s shares - you need at least one shareholder

 - to check what your SIC code is - this identifies what your company does

 - shareholders to agree to create the company and the written rules (known as ‘memorandum and articles of association’)

 - details of people with significant control over your company, for example anyone with more than 25% shares or voting rights